Okipa/laravel-table/README.md

 ### `->searchable()`
 > Make the column searchable.
-> The first param allows you to precise the searched table (can be a table alias).
+> The first param allows you to precise the searched database table (can references a database table alias).
-> The second param allows you to precise the searched attributes (if not precised, the column attribute is searched).
+> The second param allows you to precise the searched database attributes (if not precised, the table database column is searched).

 **Note :**
-- Signature : `public function searchable(string $searchedDatabaseTable = null, array $searchedDatabaseColumns = []): \Okipa\LaravelTable\Column`
+- Signature : `public function searchable(string $databaseSearchedTable = null, array $databaseSearchedColumns = []): \Okipa\LaravelTable\Column`
 - Optional

 **Use case example :**